Mark Monaghan

-Mark Monaghan is an Australian politician who serves as MP for the Australian Labor Party in the Northern Territory Legislative Assembly for the electoral division of Fong Lim as of 2020.
-He is currently the 14th Speaker of the Northern Territory Legislative Assembly after being elected on 23 May 2022 following the appointment of the previous Speaker Ngaree Ah Kit to cabinet.
+Mark Monaghan is an Australian politician who served as MP for the Australian Labor Party in the Northern Territory Legislative Assembly for the electoral division of Fong Lim until his defeat in 2024.
+He was the 14th Speaker of the Northern Territory Legislative Assembly after being elected on 23 May 2022 following the appointment of the previous Speaker Ngaree Ah Kit to cabinet.
+He was succeeded as Speaker by Dheran Young.

 Pre-politics

 Monaghan worked as a teacher prior to entering politics and has lived in the Northern Territory for over 20 years.
 He met his wife Michelle while working there and together they have three children.
 After teaching, Monaghan was attached to various roles, including being the General Manager of Engineers Australia.